Vlada Ekshibarova

-Vlada Ekshibarova (ולדה אקשיברובה; born 14 March 1989) is an Israeli-Uzbeki tennis player.
+Vlada Ekshibarova (ולדה אקשיברובה; born 14 March 1989) is an Israeli-Uzbekistani former tennis player.

 She has won eight singles and 15 doubles titles on the ITF Circuit.
 On 14 July 2008, Ekshibarova reached her best singles ranking of world No. 352.
 On 20 June 2016, she peaked at No. 319 in the doubles rankings.

 Career

 Ekshibarova made her WTA Tour debut at the 2004 Tashkent Open, having received a wildcard into the doubles draw with Dilyara Saidkhodjayeva, but they lost to Ekaterina Bychkova and Maria Goloviznina in the first round.
 Playing for Uzbekistan in the Fed Cup, Ekshibarova had a win–loss record of 1–9.

 In 2016, she became an Israeli citizen.
 In June 2016, Ekshibarova decided to play for Israel instead of Uzbekistan.

 In December 2017, Ekshibarova won the Israel Tennis Women's Singles Championship, beating Deniz Khazaniuk 7–6, 5–4 (ret.) in the final, and also won the Doubles Championship, partnering with Maya Tahan.

 In 2018, she played for the Israel Fed Cup team, going 0–3 in singles.
 In Fed Cup, she has an overall win–loss record of 1–14.

 In September 2024, she started competing for Uzbekistan again.